stefanjudis/grunt-photobox/README.md

 A string value that is used to set the template to display your screenshots.
 Possible values:

-- `cssOverlay` -> uses CSS overlays to compare screenshots.
-Use this template, if ImageMagick is not installed on your system and Canvas is not an option for you.
 - `canvas`  -> uses Canvas to show differences in screenshots.
 - `magic`   -> uses ImageMagick to show the difference of old and new screenshots.